-The 6 Best Luggage for College Students and Study Abroad
+The 10 Best Luggage Brands for College Students and Young Adults (2026)

-Whether you’re off to your first year of college or traveling overseas for a semester abroad, you’ll need a suitcase that can haul your essentials — preferably in style.
-The best luggage for college students is lightweight and roomy, but also has a streamlined design that doesn’t take up too much space in a dorm room or an off-campus apartment.
-That’s why we’ve put together a list of our top picks from top-rated brands like Béis, Calpak, and Away.
+Whether your teen is off to their first year of college or traveling overseas for a semester abroad they’ll need a suitcase that can haul their essentials — preferably in style.
+The best luggage for college students and young adults is lightweight and roomy, but also has a streamlined design that doesn’t take up too much space in a dorm room or small apartment.

-To find the best luggage for college students, I combined my personal experience (I’ve tested a dozen suitcases and own two of these picks myself) with extensive research and Grown and Flown’s parenting expertise.
-When narrowing things down, I considered size, weight, material, and capacity.
-After going through dozens of options, these are our top six picks.
+To find the best luggage for college students, I considered size, weight, material, and capacity.
+After going through dozens of options, these are our top ten picks.
+These make excellent grad gifts, too!

 Our Top Picks: